 I took a few 360 sphere photos which you can check below to get a picture of what it really feels like within the grounds.

-Not only do the buildings themselves radiate royalty and beauty, but the decorative protectors including Lions, Elephants, Monkeys, etc. All made from stone, bronze or other metals.
+Not only do the buildings themselves radiate royalty and beauty, but they are decorated with beautiful protectors including Lions, Elephants, Monkeys, etc. All made from stone, bronze and other metal/stone materials.
 Each with their own unique personalities and strength.
-I personally loved the blue elephants on the main
+I personally loved the blue elephants on the main throne hall.

 Wat Po, Temple of the Reclining Buddha